Hire the Right Real Estate Professional

 You might not be able to control the weather, but you can control the season you decide to sell.
 During the winter months, prospective homebuyers may be more motivated, serious — and best of all — ready to buy.

 You may also have the benefit of having less competition during the winter downtime.
-In 2020 from October to December, 220,000 homes for sale dropped off the market.
 With less inventory to choose from, buyers may be less likely to negotiate the price down and pay closer to or above the asking price.

 Set a General Timeline

 As you get ready to sell your home, create a realistic timeline so that you can stay organized and ensure enough time to get everything done before closing.
 This should include refreshing your home, creating the listing, finding a new residence and moving.
 It’s recommended that you start planning your move at least two months ahead of the date you’ll actually be moving.